florence/esterel-calculus/README.txt

 Agda version 2.5.2, and the Adga standard library version 0.13.
 Racket v7.0.
 The various dependencies of Bigloo Scheme and Hop.

 This directory must be installed as a racket package, and must be named `esterel-calculus`.
+Achieve that with the command:
+  % raco pkg install esterel-calculus/ run from the parent directory of the repo checkout.
+The `raco` command is included with Racket.

 Directory Structure:

 Makefile: targets are:
-          `beforecommit` basic test to run before any commit.
+          `beforecommit` basic tests to run before any commit.
           `racket-build` compile racket files and paper.
           `front-end`: test the compiler from racket to the redex model `redex`: test the redex code (which runs agains the agda code).
           `long`: run the long running tests.
           `agda`: typecheck all agda code, and ensure that there are no `postulate`s or `trustMe`s.
-          `paper`: build the paper and check its statements against agda.
+          `paper`: build the paper and check the statements of the proofs against the agda codebase.
           `no-agda-paper`: build the paper but skip checking against agda.
           `all`: run agda and the long running tests.

 agda: The agda implementation of the esterel calculus.
-See the readme in this directory for more details.
+See `agda/README.txt` for more details.

 redex: The redex implementation of the calculus and its tests.
-To run must be using Racket version 7.0 or later.
        Some of these tests will be skipped because because Esterel V5 is not included here for licensing reasons.

        `pict.rkt` has a utility function for rendering the calculus as it shows up in the paper.